ReichertE/ReichertE.github.io/_posts/2018-01-25-Running-Bet.markdown

 layout: post
 title: I worked out for 90 days straight, lost a bet, but still learned a lot
 date: 2018-01-25
 post_description: As every year comes to an end, people always come up with ways that they are going to make a better version of themselves the coming year.
+This year I chose a "do more" resolution, specific to exercise.
+I had made the goal and a bet with a friend (pride not prize) to exercise every day for 30 minutes.
+The intention was pure cardio, but we'd make exceptions along the way if both parties agreed.
+As you've realized by reading the title, I lost, but I still took away some important nuggets.
 ---
 As every year comes to an end, people always come up with ways that they are going to make a better version of themselves the coming year.